 - sensing energy in some form (so that you can use the skills below)

 - directing energy (so that it goes where you intend)

 My basic theory on energetic connections goes like this:

-1) We are all connected, in a very loose way, because we are all part of the larger world and environment.
+We live on the same planet, breathe the same air, and so we’re connected.
+Often that’s in a very loose way, because we are all part of the larger world and environment.